BrandwatchLtd/webapp-hostname/README.md

 # webapp-hostname

-A webapp that runs a webserver to return a hostname.
+A docker image that runs a webserver to return a hostname, originally built for testing mesos/marathon/docker.

 ## Usage